 Conservation and Renovation of the White Pavilion and the Water Tower Together with the Historic Garden

-Conservation and renovation works to be carried out in the White Pavilion and the Water Tower constitute the next stage of the revitalization of the Royal Łazienki.
-This undertaking began in 2010, and since then, major buildings of the royal residence have regained their splendour: The Palace on the Isle, the Old Orangery, and the Myślewicki Palace.
-Conservation works have also been performed on precious collections of paintings, sculptures, and prints.
-A part of the Museum historic garden has also been refurbished.
-The total cost of the revitalization programme amounted to over PLN 130 million and was financed by – among others – the European Funds, the Norway Grants, the Ministry of Culture and National Heritage as well as the National Fund for Environmental Protection and Water Management.
+The conservation and renovation works, which were carried out in the White Pavilion and the Water Tower, form another stage of regeneration of the Royal Łazienki.
+The process began in 2010.
+Since then, the major buildings of the royal residence were restored to their former splendour: The Palace on the Isle, the Old Orangery and the Myślewicki Palace.
+Conservation works covered also valuable painting collections, sculptures and graphics.
+A part of the historic garden of the Museum was redeveloped as well.
+In total, the regeneration programme cost over 130 million zlotys and was financed among other from European funds, the Norway Grants, funds from the Ministry of Culture and National Heritage and National Fund for Environmental Protection and Water Management.

 In order to ensure that projects co-financed by the European Union are implemented in an ethical, public and transparent manner, we wish to inform you that reports of possible irregularities and fraud may be communicated via e-mail at naduzycia.POIS@mfipr.gov.pl or through the electronic reporting system; an appropriate form is available at http://www.pois.gov.pl/strony/zglaszanie-nieprawidlowosci/.